nsaifullah/classifiers/README.md

 # classifiers
 Classifier project and some algorithm implementations

-Note that this repository is entirely devoid of corn
+Note that this repository is entirely devoid of corn.
+Sad, but true man.